chris3522/taser/taser-with-react-crud-firebase/README.md

 ```
 Answer this questions during firebase deploy process:<br />
 ?
 What do you want to use as your public directory? build<br />
 ?
 Configure as a single-page app (rewrite all urls to /index.html)?
-No<br />
+Yes<br />
 ?
 Set up automatic builds and deploys with GitHub?
 No<br />
 ?
 File build/index.html already exists.
 Overwrite?
 No<br />